erithobra/databases/mongo-nosql-intro-lesson/README.md

 If you get `/usr/local/bin/mongod`, you're golden!

-If you get a null response, let's use _Homebrew_ to install MongoDB [Official intallation guide](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/):
+If you get a null response, let's use _Homebrew_ to install MongoDB [Official installation guide](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/):

 1. Update Homebrew's database (this might take a bit of time):